brickminer/python-bot/README.md

 ## Development

 This small application was created using VSCode as IDE.
-I would suggest this [video](https://www.youtube.com/watch?v=W--_EOzdTHk) teaching how to setup a development environment properly
+I would suggest this [video](https://www.youtube.com/watch?v=W--_EOzdTHk) teaching how to setup a development environment properly.

 ## Preparing Database

-By default, the bot is configured to get data dom SQLITE, but you can configure basicaly any database compatible with SQLAlchemy library.
-To change database, you need to update your `.env` file with a proper connection string
+By default, the bot is configured to get data from SQLITE, but you can configure basicaly any database compatible with SQLAlchemy library.
+To change database, you need to update your `.env` file with a proper connection string.

 SQLite
 ```bash